bbauska/UC-Davis-JS-Basics/readme.md

 to the container that animation runs and changes the opacity from 0, it starts at 0, and it goes to 1, completely transparent to completely opaque.</p>

-<p>Because we're adding it into this container and the CSS for that container
+<p>Because we&apos;re adding it into this container and the CSS for that container
-is to make these images position absolute, it's going to get put right on top of the previous image.
-And because it's the same size as the previous image, it will completely cover it.
-But because it comes in as transparent, you'll see the other image underneath it at first, and then over two seconds it'll become opaque and that's what will cause the fading effect.</p>
+is to make these images position absolute, it&apos;s going to get put right on top of the previous image.
+And because it&apos;s the same size as the previous image, it will completely cover it.
+But because it comes in as transparent, you&apos;ll see the other image underneath it at first, and then over two seconds it&apos;ll become opaque and that&apos;s what will cause the fading effect.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 558. define next slide & fade in (309) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">